Final Girl - All 20+ Feature Film Boxes Compared!

 Series 1

-S1·F1 Happy Trails Horror Laurie 📷✓ ✓ Verified: whenever she's in the same space as an Enemy and deals damage, she deals 1 additional damage – applies against any enemy, not just Hans; aggressive melee playstyle Reiko 📷✓ ✓ Verified: once per Action phase, move for free into an enemy's space if that enemy is within 2 spaces – a mobility/control ability, no search or card bonus Laurie for a direct playstyle
+S1·F1 Happy Trails Horror Laurie Verified: whenever she deals damage while sharing a space with an enemy, she deals 1 additional damage – applies against any enemy, not just Hans; aggressive melee style Reiko Verified: once per Action phase, move for free into the space of an enemy within 2 spaces – a mobility/control ability, not a search or card bonus Laurie for a direct playstyle

-S1·F2 Creech Manor Alice Picks an action that's always resolved with 5 dice (regardless of game state); only 4 HP Selena +2 dice on Search actions; excellent on any map for quickly finding weapons Selena as a universal pick
+S1·F2 Creech Manor Alice Chooses an action that's always resolved with 5 dice, regardless of Horror Level; only 4 HP Selena +2 dice on Search actions; excellent on any location for finding weapons quickly Selena as a universal pick

-S1·F3 Slaughter in the Groves Barbara Can lead victims through the killer's space (normally forbidden); 7 HP; ideal at bottlenecks Adelaide Chooses between full HP regeneration OR action cards worth 6 time points; very versatile Adelaide for flexibility
+S1·F3 Slaughter in the Groves Barbara Can lead victims through the killer's space (normally forbidden); 7 HP; ideal at bottlenecks Adelaide Chooses between a full HP heal OR action cards worth up to 6 time; very versatile Adelaide for flexibility

-S1·F4 Carnage at the Carnival Asami 📷✓ Immune to Item Traps; draws an extra Item card on Search and picks the better one Charlie 📷✓ Takes 3 damage to draw the Critical Blow action card; risky but strong in the finale Asami for a beginner-friendly start
+S1·F4 Carnage at the Carnival Asami Immune to Item Traps; draws an extra item card on a search and picks the better one Charlie Takes 3 damage to draw the Critical Blow action card; risky but strong in the finale Asami for beginners

-S1·F5 Frightmare on Maple Lane Nancy On losing health: reveal the Final Health token and swap it if needed; a strategic edge against any killer Sheila +2 Time when discarding action cards; optimizes time management Nancy for a survival strategy
+S1·F5 Frightmare on Maple Lane Nancy On losing health: reveal and optionally swap her Final Health Token; a strategic edge against any killer Sheila +2 time when discarding action cards for time; optimizes time management Nancy for a survival strategy

 Series 2

-S2·F1 Into the Void Ellen On Search actions, also searches unused Item cards from other boxes; considered one of the most powerful FGs overall Jeanette Extra hand slot + tracking marker for limited-use items; universally versatile Ellen is top-tier everywhere
+S2·F1 Into the Void Ellen Searches also draw from unused item cards belonging to other boxes; considered one of the most powerful Final Girls overall Jeanette Extra hand slot + tracking marker for limited-use items; universally versatile Ellen is a top pick anywhere

-S2·F2 Panic at Station 2891 Kate +1 die at full HP; flamethrower: damage = current HP; changes the typical low-HP strategy Uki Strong attack options; Furious Strike as a starting bonus Kate on healing-friendly maps
+S2·F2 Panic at Station 2891 Kate +1 die at full HP; Flamethrower: damage equals current HP; upends the usual low-HP strategy Uki Strong attack options; Furious Strike as a starting bonus Kate on healing-friendly locations

-S2·F3 A Knock at the Door Ava Can reroll a 1 (failure) once per roll; noticeably reduces bad luck Ginny Picks 2 basic actions and permanently strengthens their effect; upgrading zero-cost cards; stable in any scenario Ginny as a stable all-rounder
+S2·F3 A Knock at the Door Ava May reroll a 1 (fail) result; significantly cuts down on bad luck Ginny Selects 2 base actions and permanently boosts their effect; upgrades zero-cost cards; steady in any scenario Ginny as a steady all-rounder

-S2·F4 Once Upon a Full Moon Red Moves automatically when an enemy is within 2 spaces; a reactive evasion strategy Gretel Turns a 2 (failure) into a full success by discarding a card; dice control Gretel for dice control
+S2·F4 Once Upon a Full Moon Red Moves automatically when an enemy is within 2 spaces; a reactive evasion strategy Gretel Turns a 2 (fail) into a success by discarding a card; dice control Gretel for dice control

-S2·F5 Madness in the Dark Heather Strong survival abilities; good for a defensive playstyle Veronica Sets the time marker to 7 (instead of 6) at the end of the Planning phase; ideal on time-critical, complex maps Veronica on complex maps
+S2·F5 Madness in the Dark Heather Strong survival abilities; good for defensive play Veronica Sets the time marker to 7 (instead of 6) at the end of the Planning phase; ideal for time-intensive, complex locations Veronica on complex locations

 Series 3